2014 Women's Four Nations Cup

 The 2014 Women's Four Nations Cup was the fifth Hockey Four Nations Cup, an international women's field hockey tournament, consisting of a series of test matches.
-It was held in Germany, from May 15 to 18, 2014, and featured four of the top nations in women's field hockey.
+It was held in Germany, from 15 to 18 May 2014, and featured four of the top nations in women's field hockey.

 Competition format

 The tournament featured the national teams of Australia, England, Japan, and the hosts, Germany, competing in a round-robin format, with each team playing each other once.
 Three points will be awarded for a win, one for a draw, and none for a loss.